MCQ Bacteriology 51: Which of the following is generally not considered a potential agent of bioterrorism and biologic warfare?

 d.
 Proteus mirabilis

-56.d) On Gram stain of lesions the organism occurs in strands
+58.d) On Gram stain of lesions, the organism occurs in strands

-Test your understanding in Bacteriology.
+Test your understanding of Bacteriology.
 Try our dedicated MCQ Quiz section for Bacteriology.